 A playful dance through Neuro-Dramatic Play, Embodiment-Projection-Role, and the Theatre of Resilience

-A one day practical workshop on the three strands of ‘DNA’ that constitute the play experience from conception to 7 years.
+A 2 part live online workshop on the three strands of ‘DNA’ that constitute the play experience from conception to 7 years.
 Throughout dramatic play is the dominant theme, whether verbal or non-verbal.
 Dramatic play needs to be understood as a powerful drive in child development through which the infant develops empathy, increases their flexibility and becomes resilient to the ups and down of life.
 We shall follow the continuum from ‘mess to form’ and from ‘chaos to order’ as we create havoc and then calm.
 Be prepared to make a mess and challenge your basic play formalities!

 Dramatic play needs to be understood as a powerful drive in child development from conception to 7 years of age through which the infant develops empathy, increases their flexibility and becomes resilient at coping with the ups and downs of life.
 Theatre of Resilience (ToR), Neuro-Dramatic-Play (NDP) and Embodiment-Projection-Role (EPR) are like the ‘DNA’ of dramatic playing which is the core of the attachment process and affects the development of the brain, making an impact on the neural pathways.

 Before birth, mothers have a dramatised relationship with their unborn child, talking in a special language and then answering ‘as if’ they are the infant.
 This dramatisation continues until after the baby is born, who in turn takes on the role-reversal through imitation, mimicry and echo play.